altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - Apache Thrift
 - or Apache Avro.

-Avro schema evolution is more “entire schema” based, instead of single fields focused like in protobuf or thrift,
+Avro schema evolution is more "entire schema" based, instead of single fields focused like in protobuf or thrift,
 - and usually requires using some kind of schema registry.

 Users who want their data to be human-readable directly in the write-side datastore